R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 (assumed malicious/compromised) host in that scenario.
 That's why you need remote attestation, which lets an enclave prove its identity to the third parties who will upload secret data.
 If this paragraph doesn't make sense please review the [Architecture overview](architecture.md) and the [enclaves](enclaves.md) section.

+Before we can set up communication with a client, we must therefore get remote attestation working.

 Using remote attestation is easy!
 Just obtain an `EnclaveInstanceInfo` and serialize/deserialize it using the provided methods.
 There's a useful `toString` method: